// FAQ

 General

-A. Neither!
-Although it has many of the features of a framework, we consider the http4k ecosystem to be a generalised Toolkit which enables the creation of HTTP-based applications.
+Neither!
+Although it has many of the features of a framework, the http4k ecosystem is a generalised Toolkit which enables the creation of HTTP-based applications.
 It is incredibly unopinionated and has been designed to not enforce design decisions on the API user.
 We use http4k for applications both large and small, using no DI framework.

 If you’re running http4k in production and would like to be listed on the site as an adopter, please get in touch.

-A. Currently there is no direct coroutine support in http4k.
-However, with the advent of project Loom on the JVM, we get a lot of the benefits of async model out of the box using Virtual Threads without the need to complicate the API with the use of suspend etc. As for scaling arguments, see the above answer relating to production usage, or checkout the benchmark results to see how http4k compares to other JVM-based sync and async web libraries.
+http4k embraces project Loom’s Virtual Threads on the JVM, giving you the benefits of an async model out of the box - without complicating the API with the use of suspend etc. That’s deliberate: Loom makes direct coroutine support unnecessary.
+As for scaling, see the above answer relating to production usage, or checkout the benchmark results to see how http4k compares to other JVM-based sync and async web libraries.

 API

-Q. I’m attempting to build HTTP messages using the API, but changes don’t affect the object (e.g. calling request.body("hello"))?
+I'm attempting to build HTTP messages using the API, but changes don't affect the object (e.g. calling `request.body("hello")`)?

 • org.http4k.filter.CachingFilters.Request & org.http4k.filter.CachingFilters.Response